Lenape: 17th century

 The Lenape had a culture in which the clan and family controlled property.
-Europeans often tried to contract for land with the tribal chiefs, confusing their culture with that of neighboring tribes such as the Iroquois.
+Europeans often tried to contract for land with the tribal chiefs, confusing their culture with that of neighboring tribes such as the Haudenosaunee.
 As a further complication in communication and understanding, kinship terms commonly used by European settlers had very different meanings to the Lenape: "fathers" did not have the same direct parental control as in Europe, "brothers" could be a symbol of equality but could also be interpreted as one's parallel cousins, "cousins" were interpreted as only cross-cousins, etc. All of these added complexities in kinship terms made agreements with Europeans all the more difficult.
 The Lenape would petition for grievances on the basis that not all their families had been recognized in the transaction (not that they wanted to "share" the land).
 After the Dutch arrival and brief establishment of Fort Nassau (along the bank of the Delaware River in present-day Gloucester City, New Jersey) in the 1620s, the Lenape were successful in restricting Dutch settlement until the 1660s to no further than Pavonia in present-day Jersey City along the Hudson.
 The Dutch finally established a garrison at Bergen, which allowed settlement west of the Hudson within the province of New Netherland.
 This land was purchased from the Lenape after the fact.
+Indeed, Dutch - Lenape relations focused on trading relations.

 New Amsterdam was founded in 1624 by the Dutch in what would later become New York City.
 Dutch settlers also founded a colony at present-day Lewes, Delaware, on June 3, 1631, and named it Zwaanendael (Swan Valley).
 The colony had a short life, as in 1632 a local band of Lenape killed the 32 Dutch settlers after a misunderstanding escalated over Lenape defacement of the insignia of the governing Dutch West India Company.
 The Lenape's quick adoption of trade goods, and their desire to trap furs to meet high European demand, resulted in over-harvesting the beaver population in the lower Hudson Valley.
 With the fur sources exhausted, the Dutch shifted their operations to present-day upstate New York.
 The Lenape who produced wampum in the vicinity of Manhattan Island temporarily forestalled the negative effects of the decline in trade.